krislwk/krislwk/README.md

 - 🧑 My Name is Kris Leungwattanakij.

-- 🎓 I'm currently a Sophomore studying Computer Science at Purdue University.
+- 🎓 I'm currently a Senior studying Computer Science at Purdue University.

 - 🖥️ Projects I am working on right now:
 1) Clava - An organizational tool suite for student organizations at Purdue